SpencerMycek/ironOxide/README.md

 My goal is to make it a command line based web browser, similar to Lynx.
 But in the future I would like to improve Iron Oxide and give it graphical support.
-As of now, it can make a single http/s GET request, and can parse the response body as html and print the result as markdown formatted text
+As of now, it can make a single http/s GET request, and can parse the response body as html, and print the result as markdown formatted text or in an ncurses based display.

 ## The current state of Iron Oxide
 Iron Oxide only has support for a single GET request, and assumes that the